 Yayla Corbasi is another good example of how you can add flavor through spices.
 The mild, plain taste of yoghurt is magically transformed with the red pepper flakes and dried mint infused butter/olive oil, to a different, delicious and refreshing level.
 I hope you can give it a go sometime.

 Fancy more soup?
 How about Ezo Gelin Corbasi – Daughter-in-law’s spicy lentils and bulgur soup with quinoa or this Tomato and vegetables soup with orzo – Sebzeli seriye corbasi ?
 They are ready in a short time and can certainly warm you up.
+Over 90 authentic Turkish recipes are included at my cookery book, Ozlem’s Turkish Table, Recipes from My Homeland, Signed copies and all options (ebook, kindle etc) available at this link; Signed copies are delivered worldwide including US and Canada.

 Preparation time: 10 minutes Cooking time: 40 minutes